LucasHJin/obsidian-notes/6 - Full Notes/SWE/Docker - Docker Compose.md

 | `docker-compose ps`                       | List running services                  |
 | `docker-compose exec <service> <command>` | Run command inside a running container |
 | `docker-compose logs`                     | View logs                              |
+- `-d` → run it detached
+- `docker compose up --build` → combines the up and build commands
+	- Only need `--build` when you changed something that goes into the image
+	- I.e. Dockerfile, dependencies, `.env`, etc.

 *Example:* PERN stack (docker compose file points towards the Dockerfiles and follows the instructions in there)
 ```yaml